Living Benefits

 Critical Illness

-- Health Priorities offers coverage for 26 illnesses and health conditionsð¡.
-If your clientsâ diagnosis corresponds to the policy definition, they will be entitled to a benefit payment of up to 100% of their insurance amount.
+- Health Priorities offers coverage for 26 illnesses and health conditionsð¡, plus an advance for 15 other less severe diagnoses and treatments.10 If your clientsâ diagnosis corresponds to the policy definition, they will be entitled to a benefit payment of up to 100% of their insurance amount.

 - Health Priorities provides coverage for all types of cancer.
 Depending on what stage the cancer has progressed to, your client will receive either a partial or total benefit payment.

-- The policy doesnât just cover a permanent loss of independent existenceâ your clients may also be entitled to a partial benefit in the event of a temporary loss of independence.8
+- The policy doesnât just cover a permanent loss of independent existenceâ your clients may also be entitled to a partial benefit in the event of a temporary loss of independence existence.11

 - The Executive Health Plan is designed to protect the financial health of a business in the event a key employee is diagnosed with a critical illness.